osg-htc/docs/docs/data/xrootd/install-gateway.md

 Using XRootD
 ------------
-In order to start your XRootD server you need to run
+In order to start your XRootD server you need to run where "server" is the "arbritrary" name you want to give to your Xrootd Unix process instance.

 ``` console
 root@xrootd-server # systemctl start xrootd@%RED%server%ENDCOLOR%
 ```

+In this case SERVICE-NAME would be xrootd@server.

 As a reminder, here are common service commands (all run as `root`):